Silent reflux in infants: causes, symptoms, diagnosis, and treatment

 In this article, we will discuss the causes of reflux in infants, its symptoms, and possible treatments for this condition.

-silent reflux
+what causes silent reflux in babies

 Silent reflux occurs due to the weakness of the lower esophageal sphincter, which normally prevents the backflow of stomach contents into the esophagus.
 In infants, this muscle may not be fully mature, allowing acid and gaseous materials to reflux from the stomach into the esophagus without obvious symptoms.